Zilliqa/staking-contract/tests/README.md

 Zilliqa command tool [zli](https://github.com/Zilliqa/zli)

-### Private keys for unit tests
+### Generation of keypairs for unit tests

-We are using an isolated server to run our tests, some of the tests require a large amount of ZILs to be executed.
-Instead of letting you generate your own private keys, we have prepared two private keys for you and will send them privately to you.
+some of the tests will require a large amount of ZILs.
+If you wish to run the test, you can either

-Let's name these two private keys as `pri1` and `pri2` in the following context.
+1. Generate your own keypairs (2 keypairs) and requests a large amount of test ZILs from us
+2. Get two pair of keypairs with test ZILs pre-loaded from us

+For the rest of this document, we will name the the private key of the keypairs as `pri1` and `pri2`.

 ### Setup zli command tool